 How to conduct a preference test?

 Firstly, make sure you understand what kind of data you want to collect from your users and why.
 Are you developing a new product or redesigning one that already exists?
-Do you have two or more different designs in mind?
+Do you have two design variants or more in mind?

 Whatever your study goal is, write it at the top of your research board so that your test participants can see it.

-The Preference Testing tool from UXtweak has all of the features you’ll need to conduct thorough research.
+You can also use the Preference Testing tool from UXtweak that has all of the features you’ll need to conduct thorough research.
 It’s simple to set up and use, and creating a UX preference test takes no more than 5 minutes.

 Here is how you can set up your preference test with UXtweak